pBlasiak/codeSnippets/Bash/README.md

 ## Usuniecie wszystkich linii w pliku zawierajacych znaki "step"

-This is an h1 heading
+This is an h1 headingg

 ### Sub-heading